tzaeschke/ode4j/README.md

-Like the original ODE, ode4j is licensed under GPL v2.1 and BSD 3-clause.
+Like the original ODE, ode4j is licensed under LGPL v2.1 and BSD 3-clause.
 Choose whichever license suits your needs.

 ### ode4j contains Java ports of the following software